YONGCHENUTD/C3S/README.rst

 **C3S: model-based analysis and pipeline of dCas9 Capture-3C-Seq data**

 C3S is a model-based analysis and pipeline of dCas9 Capture-3C-Seq data (Xin Liu et.al Cell 2017).
-It uses multiplescale Bayesian models for the significance calling of chromatin interactions.
-It oprovides a versatile and flexible pipeline to analyze the dCas9 Capture-3C-Seq data from raw sequencing reads to chromatin loops.
-C3S integrates all steps required for the data analysis.
+The CAPTURE-3C-seq method now is widely used and highly contributed to studies of the cancer epigenetics and other fundamental biological questions. , Here C3S is introduced to analyse CAPTURE-3C-seq data from raw sequencing reads to significantly interacted chromatin loci.
+It uses multiplescale Bayesian models for the significance calling of chromatin interactions, especialluy providing different models to analyse intra- and inter-chromosomal chromatin interactions for different mammalian species.
+It oprovides a versatile and flexible pipeline to analyze the dCas9 Capture-3C-Seq data.

 =============================